Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ## Visualizate your data.

 To facilitate data visualization, we are utilizing the inherent integration capabilities between Snowflake and Streamlit.
+We will use Snowflake's Cortex function, COMPLETE (https://docs.snowflake.com/en/sql-reference/functions/complete-snowflake-cortex), to access the pre-trained mistral-large LLM, which will generate the Python code for us.
+Streamlit will then execute this code to render the graphs.
+This process requires no development effort, allowing us to create variations of the graph on the fly without needing technical expertise.

 ### Build the streamlit app

-This detailed documentation should help you understand each part of your Streamlit app involving data manipulation, interactive input, and visualization within a Snowflake environment.
+Let's walk through the Streamlit app code involving data manipulation...

 ### 1. Import the necesary libs to create the streamlit app
  ```PYTHON